Thandeka Mbabama: Career

 Mbabama returned to Parliament following the general election in May 2019.
 In June 2019, she was appointed Shadow Deputy Minister of Agriculture, Land Reform and Rural Development.
 In October 2019, she returned to the Ad Hoc committee to amend section 25 of the constitution as a non-voting member.
 On 5 December 2020, Mbabama was re-appointed to her shadow cabinet role by the newly elected DA leader, John Steenhuisen.

+Mbabama did not return to Parliament following the 2024 general election.

 Views

 Mbabama has been critical of expropriation without compensation.
 In March 2018, she voted against the motion.
 In May 2018, she blamed the ruling African National Congress for failed land reform programmes.
 Mbabama said in December 2018 that the ANC was using the new Land Expropriation Bill as an "electioneering tool".